ellysh/bash-programming-from-scratch/manuscript/GeneralInformation/operating-system.md

 5. It controls access to users' data.

-You can guess that without the OS it is impossible to execute several applications simultaneously.
-It is true.
-The devlopers can not foresee the combination of launched applications.
+You can guess that without the OS, it is impossible to execute several applications simultaneously.
+Yes, it is true.
+The developers can not foresee the combination of launched applications.
 The OS launches these applications.
-So, only OS has enough information to allocate computer resources in real-time effectively.
+So, only the OS has enough information to allocate computer resources in real-time effectively.

 ### Современные ОС